psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 them.

 Let's now switch back to the clone.
-The command for incorporating changes from a sibling is `datalad update`:
+The command for incorporating changes from a sibling is `datalad update`, additionally specifying the source location via the `-s` option and the type of update via the `--how` option:

 ```
 cd ../cloned-dataset